thiagowfx/thiagowfx.github.io/content/posts/2022-02-17-praise-for-blog-aggregators.md

 As much as I love my [Miniflux](https://miniflux.app/) setup, I've also come to appreciate some indie blog aggregators.
-They are especially handy when I feel like breaking out of my own bubble and/or get the occasional serendipity dose to discover new blogs to follow.
+They are especially handy when I feel like breaking out of my own bubble and/or getting the occasional serendipity dose to discover new blogs to follow.

 <!--more-->